vanyossi/artscript/README.md

 ### Disclamer

 I'm not a developer, what you have is the product of learning programming on my spare time.
-There might be some rough edges and bugs, please feel free to report them using github
+There might be some rough edges and bugs and I encourage you to report them using github.

-I tested artscript2 as much as I could to avoid corrupted files and unwanted overwrites
+I tested artscript2 as much as I could to avoid corrupted files and unwanted overwrites, but bad things could happen.
+You use it at your own risk.

 ### Dependencies

-- **Tk:** For Gui.
+- **Tcl/Tk:**
 - **ImageMagick (6.7.5 and up):** Library for manipulating image formats.
 - **zip:** Get info from ORA and KRA files (width height and the likes)
 - **md5:** Read and generate thumbnails
-- **calligraconverter (optional):** Handles the converts from ORA and KRA files to PNG
+- **calligraconverter (optional):** Handles the extraction from ORA and KRA files to PNG.
+(Also does PSD if gimp is not present)
 - **inkscape (optional):** Handles mostly SVG and AI converts.
-If inkscape is not found Imagemagick will perform SVG transforms
+If not found Imagemagick will perform SVG transforms
+- **gimp (optional):** Handles XCF and PSD extraction to PNG.
+If not found Imagemagick will perform XCF transforms

 ### What it does
-Artscript is a GUI wrapper for Imagemagick actions (Watermarking, Resize, Collages) that allows to work with KRA, ORA, XCF, aiming for clarity in use while obtaining high quality results.
+In short, convert a bunch of images from format A to format B.

+The advantage over other applications is the integration of gimp, inkscape and calligraconvert to the batch actions.

-It's best used combined with a file manager (ex. thunar) or image manager (ex.geeqie) to quickly populate the file list and from there modify the options to add watermar, resizes, set name ouput.
+It's best used combined with a file manager (ex. thunar) or image manager (ex.geeqie) to quickly populate the file list from a selection.
+But it can be used standalone.

 It's perfect for batch preparing images before publishing (web for ex), create thumbnails or collage of images in the directory, for example